upf-gti/hdre.js/README.md

-# HDRE file format
+# HDRE: HDR file format for 3D environments

 ## Description

-Binary file containing the information of a cubemap environment and the computed mipmapped versions needed in Photo Realistic Rendering (PBR) to simulate different materials.
+A **HDRE** is a binary file containing the information of a cubemap environment and some of the computed mipmapped versions needed in Photorealistic Rendering (PBR) to simulate different materials (Prefiltering steps).
+It also contains other information as the values for the spherical harmonics (since v1.5) or the maximum luminance.

 ## Structure